5 Preparation Tips for Virtual Job Interviews

 Preparing for a virtual interview does not just mean looking smart and professional, or making sure that you have substantial knowledge of the organisation you wish to work for.

 Consider the room which you use.
 Is there enough natural lighting?
 Does your background allow you to be the focus?
-Are you away from any possible distractions which may arise while on the video call?
+Are you away from any possible distractions which may arise while on the virtual job interview?

 2. Manage Your Positioning